Do you need a taxi?

 Where: Piazzetta Crocelle ai Mannesi 1.

 Open for lunch and dinner.
-Closed on Sundays.
+Closed on Wednesday.

 ANTICA TRATTORIA DA CARMINE